sakan811/HeartTiles/README.md

 1. **Draw Cards**: Draw 1 heart card AND 1 magic card (if decks have cards available)
 2. **Place Hearts**: Place up to 2 numbers of heart cards from your hand on empty tiles
-3. **Use Magic Cards**: Use up to 2 numbersr of magic cards from your hand
+3. **Use Magic Cards**: Use up to 1 number of magic cards from your hand
 4. **End Turn**: Pass control to your opponent

 **Important Rules**: